 To LaFleur, Sundbø’s combined skills made her a unique researcher.
 “A Ph.D. could have gone to the Setesdal valley and interviewed 15 people about their pattern designs, but it wouldn’t have been the same,” she says.
 “She brings this innate technical knowledge to her academic pursuits.
 She’s a real ambassador for the importance of textiles in people’s lives.”

-By this point, Sundbø has taught and lectured all over the world, and many of the sweaters and stockings and undergarments from her rag-pile collection have traveled with her.
-One sweater graced the cover of a fashion magazine in Japan, and her mittens were shown at the Nordic Heritage museum in Seattle.
+By this point, Sundbø has taught and lectured all over the world, and many of the sweaters and stockings and undergarments from her “rag-pile” collection have traveled with her.
+One sweater graced the cover of a fashion magazine in Japan, and her mittens were shown at the Nordic Heritage Museum in Seattle.
 Another tattered sweater was used for an art project that drew international acclaim, making the British artist Celia Pym a finalist for the 2017 Loewe Craft prize.
-Twenty-five years ago, the Setesdal museum put on an exhibit of her salvaged sweaters; a comprehensive exhibit of her life’s work will open at the museum in May, which will include her collection from Ose.
+Twenty-five years ago, the Setesdal museum put on an exhibit of her salvaged sweaters; a comprehensive exhibit of her life’s work opened at the museum in 2019, which includes her collection from Ose.

 In ancient times, Sundbø says, it was well understood that a woman wove the destiny of her family, in both a practical and metaphysical way, into the items she made.
 When a woman knits or weaves, Sundbø says, “she is also affecting the fate of the person who will wear the garment if she does it right.
 The power is here… what you will be wearing will affect your destiny.
 Even if this is not a garment, if this is a sail for a Viking ship.
 If this is not well made, the sail can break and the ship can go wrong.”